perlatex/easyuse/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of easyuse is to assess random-effect and statistical-description for several test scores.
+The goal of easyuse is to make social statistics more easy and more tidyverse.

 ## Installation